The Law of Cause and Effect | Universal Law

 Beyond “Right” or “Wrong”

 It’s tempting to label events, behaviors, or intentions as ‘good’ or ‘bad.’
-But our universe doesn’t operate on moral judgments—it simply responds to how we perceive ourselves and our actions.
+But our universe doesn’t operate on moral judgments, it simply responds to how we perceive ourselves and our actions.

 In different settings, the same individuals can be perceived as heroes or villains, depending on who’s telling the story.
 The key lies in our expectations and beliefs.
-If we see ourselves as capable, deserving, and prosperous, we’ll often find those qualities reflected at us.
+If we see ourselves as capable, deserving, and prosperous, we’ll often find those qualities reflected in us.

 The Confidence Factor